 Note.
-The Line mesh divisions (defined in the shell model of this example) are used to create the mesh arrangement for the top and bottom Surfaces.
-The default number of Line mesh divisions are used for each swept Line on the side Surfaces.
+The line mesh divisions (defined in the shell model of this example) are used to create the mesh arrangement for the top and bottom Surfaces.
+The default ned are for ult number of line mesh divisions are used for each swept line on the side Surfaces.